 Anxiety can affect the body in a number of ways and each person may experience anxiety very differently.
-Common symptoms include:
+Common symptoms of anxiety include:

 - A sense of fear or dread;